 Professor Chinua Achebe was correct when he said that once a people have been dispossessed and subjected to dictatorships for such a long time as in Nigeria’s case, the oppressive process also effectively strips away from the minds of the people the knowledge that they have rights.

 Across the land, from east to west and from north to south, a strong and fear-inspiring shadow had lain across the land over the years.
 Nigerians were unhappy with the general situation of things in their country.
 They were disenchanted.
 They were disappointed.
 They were frustrated.
 They felt defrauded.
-And they were angry.
-The Igbo felt just the same way.
+They were angry.
+And the Igbo felt just the same way.

-Now that the APC government is still at the helm of affairs in the country, we should all rally round the public officers and make the best use of our opportunities.
+Now that the APC government is still at the helm of affairs in the country, what all Nigerians should rightly do is to rally round the public officers and make the best use of their opportunities.
 It could be better and it could also be worse.
-With all hands on deck, the Igbo will definitely get to “the next level” which President Buhari spoke about.
+With all hands on deck, and the ability to speak with one voice to Nigeria and to the world, the Igbo will definitely get to that “next level” which President Buhari spoke about.